Trendon Watford: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "LSU 2019 Basketball Commitments".
+Rivals.
+Retrieved January 29, 2019.; "2019 LSU Tigers Recruiting Class".
+ESPN.
+Retrieved January 29, 2019.; "2019 Team Ranking".
+Rivals.
+Retrieved January 29, 2019.;

 College career

+Heading into his freshman season, Watford was one of the 20 players named to the Karl Malone Award watchlist for the top collegiate power forward in the nation.
 In his debut for LSU, an 88–79 win over Bowling Green, Watford scored 10 points.
 He had his first double double in college on November 19, 2019, scoring 12 points and grabbing 12 rebounds as LSU defeated UMBC 77–50.
 Watford scored a career-high 22 points on January 25, 2020, in a 69–67 win over Texas.
 At the conclusion of the regular season, Watford was named to the SEC All-Freshman Team.
+His strong performance in the SEC tournament led to his being monitored by the Portland Trail Blazers' director of data science, Zach Williams.
 He averaged 13.6 points and 7.2 rebounds for LSU as a freshman.
 Following the season, Watford declared for the 2020 NBA draft.
 On August 3, Watford announced he was returning to LSU for his sophomore season.
 He scored a career-high 30 points in a SEC Tournament championship game loss to Alabama.
 Watford averaged 16.3 points and 7.4 rebounds per game as a sophomore.
+In two NCAA tournament games, he averaged 11.0 points and 7.5 rebounds, and was named to the All-SEC First Team.
 Following the season, he declared for the 2021 NBA draft and hired an agent, thus forgoing his college eligibility.